-This class is an introduction to the application and integration of computer systems in libraries.
-Students will be exposed to a variety of computer applications, including online public access catalogs and automated circulation and cataloging systems.
-In addition, students will gain knowledge of Web 2.0 applications and emerging technology that could be used in libraries.
+This class is an introduction to the application and integration of computer systems and media in libraries.
+Students will be exposed to a variety of computer applications, including online public access catalogs and automated circulation systems.
+This course provides an overview of a wide variety of media services within a library setting ranging from traditional formats of film and video to the more recent technologies, and social media.
+In addition, students are introduced to emerging technology and media that could be used in libraries.
+Associate Degree Applicable

-LIBRARY TECHNOLOGY WORK EXPERIENCE
+LIB 098 LIBRARY TECHNOLOGY WORK EXPERIENCE 1-4 UNITS